Managing and sharing interfaces

 Can I share an interface without sharing the base?

 While interfaces are available to all customers on all plans, the ability to share interfaces separately from the base is restricted to paid plan workspaces only.
+Additionally, interfaces connected to workspaces on our Business or Enterprise Scale plans can share interface pages publicly.

 What happens if someone who is not a base collaborator tries to navigate to an interface URL?

-If organizational sharing has been set up in the “General access” configuration ( Business and Enterprise Scale only) covered in step 4 here, then those users will be able to access the interface at the configured permission level.
+If organizational sharing has been set up in the “General access” configuration (Business and Enterprise Scale only) covered in step 4 here, then those users will be able to access the interface at the configured permission level.
 Otherwise, users will be sent to their home screen where a pop-up will allow them to Request access to the interface.

 How do field and table permissions impact interfaces?